netbiolab/scHumanNet/README.md

 ## Construction of scHumanNet (Example 1)

-For the first example case, we showcase the construction of scHumanNet using publically accessivble pan-cancer dataset from [Qian et al. Cell Research 2020](https://www-nature-com.ezp-prod1.hul.harvard.edu/articles/s41422-020-0355-0).
+For the first example case, we showcase the construction of scHumanNet using publically accessible pan-cancer dataset from [Qian et al. Cell Research 2020](https://www-nature-com.ezp-prod1.hul.harvard.edu/articles/s41422-020-0355-0).
 The 10X count folder and the metadata can be downloaded from